Sigbog is an avid gamer whose addiction spans PC and mobile titles. They love to break games down and pick them apart.

-There are six weapons in Archero as of December 2019, and while you can't decide which ones you may get from chests, you can decide whether or not to invest in them.
+There are seven weapons in Archero as of December October 2020, and while you can't decide which ones you may get from chests, you can decide whether or not to invest in them.

 The game's descriptions of the weapons leave little information to work with, but this guide covers everything you need to know so you can choose where to spend your coins and scrolls properly.

 Here are the six weapons we will cover:

 - Death Scythe